SolarSupremacy/sOS/README.md

 # Controls
 Escape closes sOS.

-Tab switches active windows.
+Ctrl + Tab switches active windows.

-There are not yet controls to move windows around, at least they are automatically centered (you're welcome).
+Ctrl + Arrow Keys moves active window around.

 # App Development Documentation
 App development uses S-Code, which is just an easier way of saying environment-limited Lua with sOS api.
 The link for the setup for the sandbox environment is here: https://hastebin.com/acolabiqez.lua You may use any Lua functions included in there, including the api functions at the bottom.
 This page will be updated as more features are implimented.